aws-quickstart/quickstart-aws-amb-fabric/README.md

 This Quick Start is for IT infrastructure architects, administrators, DevOps professionals, Chaincode developers, or business users who are planning to implement a Hyperledger Fabric node deployment on Amazon Managed Blockchain and deploy a decentralized application (dapp) on the AWS Cloud.

-The Quick Start automates the following:
-* Deploying an Amazon Managed Blockchain network along with the first blockchain member and highly-available peer nodes.
+The Quick Start automates deploying an Amazon Managed Blockchain network along with the first blockchain member and its highly-available peer nodes.
+Review [our backlog](https://github.com/aws-quickstart/quickstart-aws-amb-fabric/issues) for planned improvements or known issues.

-The following additional improvements are on our backlog:
-* Inviting other AWS accounts to join the network (optional)
-* Deploying an example dapp containing fabric event listeners, chaincode, web APIs and a user interface, which a dapp developer can easily adapt to their needs. (optional)
+The infrastructure deployed by this quick start is shown in the following architectural diagram within the Amazon Managed Blockchain VPC.
+The first member (shown as member A) is also deployed, and subsequent members must be invited to participate, either using the AWS Management Console or the AWS CLI.
+The rest of the diagram shows how a well-architected decentralized application (dapp) could be deployed in conjunction with this solution.
 <p>
     <img src="doc/images/amb-quickstart-architectural-diagram.png" alt="Sample dapp deployed on Amazon Managed Blockchain"/>
     <br>